rootsdev/familysearch-reference-client/README.md

 * Feel free to fork this project and tweak it for your own needs, or to drop specific components into your own project.

-* The project uses the [FamilySearch Javascript SDK](https://github.com/rootsdev/familysearch-javascript-sdk) and serves as an example of using the SDK to build large-scale FamilySearch applications.
+* The project uses the [FamilySearch Javascript SDK](https://github.com/rootsdev/familysearch-javascript-sdk) and serves as an example of using the SDK to build a large-scale FamilySearch application.

 Getting started
 ===============